How I Transferred Money to Spain to Buy a Property and Paid Zero in Fees

 Wise

 Wise (formerly TransferWise) is the most straightforward option for a one-off large transfer.
-It uses the mid-market exchange rate and charges a transparent percentage fee.
+It uses the mid-market exchange rate and charges a transparent percentage fee that you can see before you commit.

 Revolut Business